chrisella/kind-pluto-8b70f/src/pages/posts/using-webpack-with-node-on-aws-lambda.md

 Webpack allows us to bundle a potentially massive project into a single, neat, minified file.
 This means it is much easier to move this into Lambda and also means any unused dependencies get trimmed out of the final file, drastically decreasing file size.

-You also don't need to mess around copying any node_module folder or dependencies
+You also don't need to mess around copying any node_module folder or dependencies around

 ## Steps